-The students at the Oradell Public School have the services of a full time school nurse, Mrs. Carole Orthmann and part-time nurses, Karen DePol and Betsy Tyras.
+The students at the Oradell Public School have the services of a full time school nurse, as well as two part-time nurses.
 We encourage you to speak with the nurses about any health concerns you may have regarding your child.